rwxrob/boost/README.md

 * Multiple programming languages covered
 * More networking, but still just "How does Internet work?"
 * Certain topics moved to Infrastructure Engineering Boost
-* Focus on Linux Ubuntu server VM from Windows WSL2/Mac terminal
+* Focus on Linux Ubuntu server VM on local machine
-* Light on containers (Docker) and no Kubernetes (moved to own Boost)
+* Lighter on containers (Docker) and no Kubernetes (moved to own Boost)

 ## Week 0: Wednesday, May 4, 11:11:11 AM, 2022